Topal Osman: Early life and Balkan Wars

 He was born in Giresun in 1883 and was of Turkish origin, more particularly the Chepni tribe.
 His father, Feridûnzâde Hacı Mehmed Efendi, was a hazelnut merchant.
 In his youth he helped with the family business and became a partner in a sawmill.
-He married and had two sons.
-Despite his father's offered paying his military service price, he refused to stay and joined the 1912–1913 First Balkan War with his 65 friends.
-They fought in Çorlu.
-A Bulgarian cannonball wounded his right kneecap during the war.
-He refused to have his leg amputated, so the doctors only took out the shrapnel from his knee without anesthesia, causing him to become lame (topal).
+He was known for his intelligence and determination, earning him the informal title of ağa ("lord") from his community.
+He later married and had two sons.
+Before the wars, Osman also worked as a boatman and owned a coffee shop in Giresun.
+Despite his father's offered paying the exemption fee of 45 golden liras, he refused to stay and joined the First Balkan War with his 65 friends, where they fought in Çorlu.
+He was wounded on 18 November 1912 near Çorlu during an assault against Bulgarian forces, when shrapnel struck his right kneecap.
+He insisted on being operated on without anaesthesia rather than have his leg amputated, causing him to become lame (topal).

 World War I

 While still limping, Osman Ağa joined World War I with 93 friends, later joined by 6 prisoners in Trabzon.
 They charged the Russian army, causing many casualties for the Russians but also the death of 6 friends of Osman Ağa.
 During the war, he caught typhoid, leading to him returning to Giresun.
 After recovering, he returned to the war.
 He joined the 37th Division in Bayburt, which eventually retreated to Harşit.
 The Russians couldn't go any further.
 Osman Ağa returned to Giresun to recruit more soldiers and went back to fight with 1500 young volunteers.
 After the October Revolution took place, the Russians withdrew from the battle, leading the Turks to reconquer Batum.
 Osman Ağa's battalion was the first one to enter Batum.

+After the fall of Trabzon to Russian forces on 17–18 April 1916, Osman and his band were used by Pirselimoğlu Hacı Hamdi Bey, commander of the Harşit front, to pursue military deserters and collect the war tax.